-Farm laws: 20,000 farmers from UP to march to Delhi today to support legislations
+Farm laws: Delhi Police refuse permission to Rahul Gandhi to march to Rashtrapati Bhavan with MPs

 The farmers’ round-the-clock sit-ins, despite the cold weather, entered 29th day.

+The Delhi Police on Thursday refused to give permission to Congress leader Rahul Gandhi to lead a demonstration of party members to the Rashtrapati Bhavan to protest the agricultural laws.

-Around 20,000 members of the Kisan Sena will march from western Uttar Pradesh to Delhi on Thursday to support the Centre’s farm laws.
+Around 20,000 members of the Kisan Sena, meanwhile, will march from western Uttar Pradesh to Delhi to support the Centre’s farm laws.

 Tens of thousands of farmers, mostly from Punjab and Haryana, have been protesting at key entry points to Delhi for 28 straight days against the laws, withstanding temperatures dropping to 2-3 degree Celsius.

 On Wednesday, the Samyukt Kisan Morcha, a joint front of farmer unions, rejected the government’s offer of talks on the three farm laws, saying they were seeking the revocation of the legislations and want a concrete proposal to resolve the crisis.
-They urged the goverment to have an “open mind” and “good intentions” to resume the process of negotiation, which has not progressed as the last meeting on December 9 was cancelled.

 Dialing up the rhetoric, Union Agriculture Minister Narendra Singh Tomar said the protesting farmers should tell the Centre what to “add and subtract” from its amendments proposal.